Gedunk bar: Overview

 The origin of the word is uncertain.
 One theory suggests the name is derived from the "gee-dunk" sound that vending machines made when operated.
-Another theory is that the term is derived from the comic strip Harold Teen, in which Harold eats Gedunk sundaes at the local soda shop.
+Another theory is that the term is derived from the comic strip Harold Teen, in which Harold eats Gedunk sundaes, chocolate ice cream with ladyfingers "ge-dunked" into it, at the local soda shop.
 Navy ships would also then have soda shops rather than bars, as the Navy has been bone-dry afloat since alcohol was banned by Secretary of the Navy Josephus Daniels in 1911.
 Yet another theory suggests that the word's origin is from a Chinese word meaning "place of idleness".

 The gedunk bar was usually open for longer hours than the mess.
 Such bars were stocked with a wide variety of consumables such as snacks, soft drinks and fresh coffee.
-In the 21st century, Sailors and Marines continue to call a place where snacks are for sale a "gedunk bar" or "gedunk machine" and refer to the snacks themselves as "gedunk".
+In the 21st century, sailors and Marines continue to call a place where snacks are for sale a "gedunk bar" or "gedunk machine" and refer to the snacks themselves as "gedunk".